SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 `button` elements can be used to launch a specific action on the parent item.
 Every `button` element has a required property, `customRowAction`, that specifies an `action` that's taken when the button is selected.
 This action must be one of the following values:

 - **defaultClick**: buttons with this action will do the same thing as clicking the list item in an uncustomized view.
-The following example demonstrates a button that, when selected, simulates a select on the item, which results in opening the list item.
-Adding this example button to a document library simulates a select on the file or folder, which results in the file or folder being opened.
+The following example demonstrates a button that, when selected, simulates a selection on the item, which results in opening the list item.
+Adding this example button to a document library simulates a selection on the file or folder, which results in the file or folder being opened.

     ```json
     {